An Interactive Greedy Approach to Group Sparsity in High Dimensions: Sensor Selection for Human Activity Recognition

-Two types of features were created: activity-signal features~($40\times 14 = 560$) and activity-activity features ($14\times 14 = 196$).
-Given the aim of sensor number reduction, enforcement of sparseness to individual features can be rather inefficient.
-Accordingly, we created 40 groups on activity-signal features and each group contained features related to one sensor.
-We used a linear-chain conditional random field~(CRF, \citealp{lafferty2001conditional}), which generated a smooth and convex criterion function for the sensor data.
-See also Supplement~\ref{subsec:CRF_details} for additional details on the feature creation and the criterion function.
-We then compared three sensor selection methods: IGA, gradient FoBa~(FoBa) and Group L1 CRF (GroupLasso).
-We directly set the numbers for selected sensors (each sensor corresponds to one group of features), as suggested in \citet{zhang2011adaptive} and \citet{liu2013forward}.
+We also compared IGA with two other benchmark sensor selection methods: gradient FoBa~(FoBa) and Group L1 CRF (GroupLasso).
+For all three methods, we directly set the numbers for selected sensors (each sensor corresponds to one group of features), as suggested in \citet{zhang2011adaptive} and \citet{liu2013forward}.
 In our specific problem, it is considered informative and convenient to know the classification performance given a specified number of sensors with the practical goal of reducing the number of required sensors (even at a small expense of accuracy).
 The overall classification error rates on testing samples with varying number of sensors are summarized in Figure~\ref{fig:result_activities1}(a).
-We discovered that \begin{itemize} \item When the number of sensors was relatively small (5-9), IGA outperformed the other methods.
+We discovered the following. \begin{itemize} \item When the number of sensors was relatively small (5-9), IGA outperformed the other methods.
 With the sufficient number of sensors, FoBa also performed competitively.
 We observed big accuracy improvement for FoBa around 10-11 sensors.
 The lists of selected sensors in Table~\ref{tab:selected_sensors}, in together with the corresponding classification results in Figures~\ref{fig:result_activities1}(a), seemed to suggest that the features related to Sensor 28 were important (for a justification, see also discussion below on individual activities).
 The IGA successfully chose this sensor in early iterations while FoBa used longer iterations. \item IGA required only 7-8 sensors to achieve nearly best performance though FoBa required 11-12 sensors.
 Therefore, we may reduce 4-5 sensors by using IGA.
 GroupLasso gradually reduced the classification error with increasing number of sensors, but its classification performance was not ideal in this study when compared to the considered greedy methods. \end{itemize}